ReinanHS/sqlcommenter-hyperf/README.md

 traceparent='00-1cd60708968a61e942b5dacc2d4a5473-7534abe7ed36ce35-01'*/
 ```

-By examining the above SQL statement and its comment in `/*...*/`, we can correlate and identify the fields in the slow
+By examining the above SQL statement and its comment in `/*...*/`, we can correlate and identify the fields in the
-SQL query to our source code in our web application:
+SQL query to our source code in Hyperf:

 > Table 1: Information about the description of each type of comment